-Basically, hard and angled surfaces reflect sounds while softer and flatter surfaces tend to absorb it.
+Basically, hard and angled surfaces reflect sounds while softer and flatter surfaces tend to absorb them.
 This is why sound absorbers are made using special foam panels, and why angular rooms like theatres and churches have natural echoes.

 You can apply these same principles to your recording space until you get the right balance of sound reflection and absorption.